punassuming/z/README.md

 ## z

 z lets you quickly navigate the file system in PowerShell based on your `cd` command history.
-It's a port of [the z bash shell script.
-Read more about z](README)
+It's a port of [the z bash shell script.](README)

 ## Goals